-During the prior year, intangible assets with a net book value of nil (cost and accumulated amortization both of \$56,415) were disposed of for no gain or loss.
+During the prior year, intangible assets with a net book value of nil (cost and accumulated amortization both of \$10,800) were disposed of for no gain or loss.
+There were no disposals in the current year.

 6. Accounts payable and accrued liabilities